monsoonmaelstrom/book2/book2.md

 “Not yet,” Liam sighs.

 It’s clearly only a matter of time.
 Dairuvar doesn’t want an alliance.
 They’re going to do something to break it.
 It’s only a matter of time until Iverson decides how he’s going to do it.
 So far, I’ve had the impression that the only thing stopping him is the public backlash, but clearly that’s no longer a deterrent.
+The rumors about Dairuvar now have its army amassed at both its borders with Avonare *and* Leira, though so far I think they’re still just rumors.
+However, it doesn’t mean they’re not true.

 “Well, tomorrow should be interesting,” I say drily.